Lemons, Lavender, & Laundry

 Pour your jojoba/essential oil combination into a glass measuring cup, then add 3/4 cup Sal Suds.
 Stir.

-Adding Sal Suds to DIY Dish Soap
+Adding Sal Suds to DIY Dish Soap recipe

 Once mixed, add in 2 Tablespoons of vinegar and 3/4 cup distilled water.
 Gently stir and then pour your mixture into your soap dispenser.

-DIY Dish Soap Adding Soap Mixture to Dispenser
+Adding DIY Dish Soap to Dispenser

 When doing dishes, add a splash of dish soap to warm running water.
 (Check out those suds!)

 This DIY Dish Soap is not thick like the Dawn I’m used to, however, it smells amazing, has a high “suds factor” that lasted throughout the entire sink-full of dishes, and cleaned dishes like a champ.
-This DIY Dish Soap is a definite winner!
+This DIY Dish Soap recipe is a definite winner!

 *Helpful Hint: As you know, oil and water don’t mix, so if you notice your oil separating , simply give the bottle a gentle shake before adding it to your sink.